 In SD, a minor is someone who is under 18 years of age.
 High School students who are 18 or 19 years of age may complete the PK-12 Program.
 However, if the student is an employee or a volunteer with at a parish, school, or agency, the student must create a CMG Connect account to complete the annual awareness training and criminal background check.

 - All minors who are enrolled in a Catholic school and parish religious education program will complete a Bishop-approved, age-appropriate safe environment lesson during class.
 The school and parish Parents will be receive advance notification from the parish or school about the day the lesson will be presented and may request a paper copy.

-- All minors who are employees or volunteers are required to complete the age-appropriate safe environment lesson and the Youth Code of Conduct.
-The lesson may be completed with in class with peers or by appointment with the local coordinator or hiring authority.
-If the minor turns 18 before December 1, he/she should complete the adult safe environment program in CMG Connect and not be included in the minor audit.
+- All minors who are employees or volunteers are required to complete the Youth Assistant Training.
+The training will be completed with the local coordinator or hiring authority.
+If the minor turns 18 before December 1, they will complete the adult safe environment program in CMG Connect and not be included in the minor audit.
 Minors who are an employee or volunteer cannot be opted out of the safe environment program by their parents.
 Minor employees and volunteers cannot be in positions of authority, such as a supervisor or lead teacher; cannot be left alone to supervisor other minors (an adult must always be present), and cannot drive on behalf of a parish, school, or other diocesan agency (drivers must be 21 years or older).

 There are three approved curriculums for minors: Circle of Grace, Made in His Image, and Called to Protect.
 Pastors and school principals work with their local coordinators to determine how the minors program will be implemented.
 The Guidelines and Principles for Addressing Sexuality and Sexual Abuse may be used for guidance for what is and is not taught in the classroom.